A Baseline Study of the Event-shape and Multiplicity Dependence of Chemical Freeze-out Parameters in Proton-Proton Collisions at $\sqrt{s}$ = 13 TeV Using PYTHIA8: Use of ensembles in thermal model

-These ensembles are implemented in the THERMUS program and we refer to \cite{Wheaton:2004qb} for more detailed steps and their implementation in THERMUS.
+These ensembles are implemented in the THERMUS program, and we refer to~\cite{Wheaton:2004qb} for more detailed steps and their implementation in~THERMUS.

-The number density, energy density and pressure of each hadron species in the Boltzmann approximation within the canonical ensemble differ from the grand canonical ensemble by a multiplicative factor with all the chemical potentials set to zero.
-This multiplicative correction factor depends on thermal parameters and the quantum numbers of the particle.
-For large-systems one approaches the grand-canonical ensemble while the extension of thermal model to elementary collisions requires an additional parameter known as strangeness saturation factor, $\gamma_{s}$, which accounts for the deviation from chemical equilibrium in the strangeness sector.
-The possibility for the incomplete strangeness equilibrium is achieved by multiplying the $\gamma_{s}^{|s_{i}|}$ to the thermal distribution function \cite{Becattini:2003wp} by replacing
+The number density, energy density, and pressure of each hadron species in the Boltzmann approximation within the canonical ensemble differ from the grand canonical ensemble by a multiplicative factor with all the chemical potentials set to zero, as discussed in~\cite{Wheaton:2004qb}.
+This multiplicative correction factor depends on the thermal parameters and the quantum numbers of the particle.
+For~large systems, one approaches the grand canonical ensemble, while the extension of thermal model to elementary collisions requires an additional parameter known as the strangeness saturation factor, $\gamma_{s}$, which accounts for the deviation from chemical equilibrium in the strangeness sector.
+The~possibility for the incomplete strangeness equilibrium is achieved by multiplying $\gamma_{s}^{|s_{i}|}$ by the thermal distribution function by replacing~\cite{Becattini:2003wp}:

-Here, $|s_{i}|$ is the number of valence strange quarks and anti-quarks in $i^{\rm{th}}$-species.
+Here, $|s_{i}|$ is the number of valence strange quarks and anti-quarks in the $i^{\rm{th}}$-species.